 If you can see these months, then, the problem is one of these two cases:

-- The files are broken, or not existed and you should re-upload them manually (as below).
+- The files are broken, or not existing and you should re-upload them manually (as below).

 1. Upload the broken, or not existed image files